sunny-chung/hello-http/README.md

 - **Windows** - Stable since v1.4.1
 - **Linux** - Stable since v1.4.3

+As major bugs are often created, automatic tests are targeted to be introduced in v1.6, to cover all supported types of HTTP calls.

+Meanwhile, filing bug reports are much appreciated.
+It would help addressing issues quickly.
+Normally, critical bugs are fixed and released within 3 days.

 ## Features

 Watch the images and videos on the [website](https://sunny-chung.github.io/hello-http/).
 All the below can be skipped.